eclipse/vorto/website/documentation/editors/functionblock.md

 Edit the function block project by extending the generated source file in the function block DSL editor.

 **Example**

     namespace com.mycompany.fb
     version 1.0.0
-	displayname "Lamp"
+    displayname "ColorLight"
-	description "A lamp makes the environment bright" category demo
+    description "A light makes the environment bright and colorful" category hue
+    using com.mycompany.type.Color ; 1.0.0

-	functionblock Lamp {
+    functionblock ColorLight {
         configuration {
-			mandatory blinking as boolean "if the lamp is currently blinking or not" mandatory on as boolean "if the lamp is currently switched on" mandatory powerConsumption as int "the amount of power the lamp is consuming" }
+            optional brightnessLevel as int
+            optional defaultColor as Color
+        }

         fault {
             mandatory bulbDefect as boolean "true if the light bulb of the lamp is defect" }

         operations {
-			blink(blinkType as int) "sets the blinking type for the lamp" getPowerConsumption() returns int "gets the amount of power being consumed by the lamp" isOn() returns boolean "checks if the lamp is switched on" off() "turns the lamp off"
-			on() "turns the lamp on"
-			stopBlinking() "stops the blinking of the lamp" toggle() "switches the lamp on or off" toggleWithDelay(delayInSeconds as int) "switches the lamp on or off with a delay of the specified seconds" }
+            setR(r as int)
+            setG(g as int)
+            setB(b as int)
+        }

     }